Every child deserves a future filled with opportunity.

 Building Political Will

-The only way to transform our public education system at scale is if elected leaders make a number of changes, big and small, to state education policy in California.
-This is because key decisions around school funding, curriculum, credentialing, staffing, school structure, accountability, and more are all made at this level.
+The only way to transform our public education system at scale is if elected leaders make big changes to state education policy in California.
+Key decisions such as school funding, curriculum, credentialing, staffing, school structure, and accountability are all made at this level.

 The political will of elected officials, however, is often predicated upon special interest groups actively influencing elected officials to prioritize their cause.
 Planned Parenthood protects reproductive rights.
 Sierra Club stands for environmental justice.
 And the ACLU defends civil liberties.